 Photo Tips From The Field – How To Use Flash to Stop Action and Create Interest

-I recently left Kenya having finished our latest photography tour, workshop, adventure or whatever you might want to call it.
+I recently left Kenya having finished our latest photography tour, workshop, adventure, or whatever you might want to call it.
 It’s one of our ongoing Invitational Photography Tours in a land I dearly love.

 As many of you know, much of my work revolves around wildlife.
 However, I’m very fond of documenting people and their cultures as well.
-My early college years introduced me to the world of journalism as I worked my way through school shooting for a small newspaper and a very successful commercial studio in Duluth, Mn.
-My two dear friends, Tim Slattery and Dan Grandmaison taught me a lot about the world of capturing pictures.
+My early college years introduced me to the world of journalism as I worked my way through school shooting for a small newspaper and a very successful commercial studio in Duluth, MN.
+My two dear friends, Tim Slattery and Dan Grandmaison, taught me a lot about the world of capturing pictures.
 Those formative years gave me my first introduction to the world of small strobes and the power they have for making creative images.

-On our last evening in the Masai Mara Game Reserve our group was treated to our annual Bush Dinner on the last evening before we all headed back to Nairobi.
+On our last evening in the Masai Mara Game Reserve our group was treated to our annual bush dinner on the last evening before we all headed back to Nairobi.
 The lodge we stay at goes all out with grilled meats, vegetarian pastas, and sumptuous deserts.

 We’ve been traveling to Kenya and staying at the same lodge for many years.
-That being the case I knew how dark the bush dinners could be.
+That being the case, I knew how dark the bush dinners could be.
 There would be a fire and some gas lanterns surrounding the eating area and possibly candles on the table.
 That’s it.
 When I first arrived I set my camera to 1200 ISO.
 I soon realized that wasn’t enough.
 I changed the ISO to 2500 and shot the rest of the night on that setting.

 Let me start explaining this technique by either reminding those who know, or informing those who don’t, that using a strobe/flash, in a dark or nearly dark setting, can stop action cold!
 The principal is quite simple, when a flash goes off in a dark room or in the dark of the night in this case, the light produced by the flash is for an extremely short duration.
 Often times as short as 1/10,000 of a second.
 Think of it as a bolt of lightning and you get the concept of FAST.
-The duration of the flash or bolt of lightning can vary depending on the make of the flash, but in virtually all flashes, that I’m aware of, the flash duration is extremely brief.
+The duration of the flash or bolt of lightning can vary depending on the make of the flash, but in virtually all flashes that I’m aware of, the flash duration is extremely brief.
 A good analogy is the fastest shutter speeds of your camera.
 We know that to stop action in broad daylight we need a fast shutter speed such as 1/1000th of a second.
-If action can be stopped with 1/1000th. of a second, just imagine what 1/10,000th of a second can do.
+If action can be stopped with 1/1000th of a second, just imagine what 1/10,000th of a second can do.
 Think of it as greased lightning.
 Ok, you get the picture, no pun intended.

 The final setting you need to consider is Rear Curtain Sync.
 Rear Curtain Sync is a flash setting you want to set to make sure when motion is registered on the chip, the motion is trailing your subject.
 You’ll find this in the strobe setting on the camera, not on the strobe.
 To see how this works for yourself, recruit a subject that is willing to ride a bike past you in the dark.
 The bike will need to have a light for safely maneuvering.
-Have that person ride by, parallel to the camera.
+Have that person ride by parallel to the camera.
 As they pass, shoot one sequence on Normal Sync and one on Rear Curtain Sync.
 You’ll need them to ride by at least twice.
 Doing this test will show you how Rear Curtain Sync allows the headlight of the bike to TRAIL the subject.
 In Normal Sync, the headlight extends out in FRONT of the subject.
 As you will see, the Rear Sync is much more natural looking.

-Finally, in theses images I shot of the Masai, I used one additional technique that consisted of zooming the lens at the same time I fired the camera.
+Finally, in these images I shot of the Maasai, I used one additional technique that consisted of zooming the lens at the same time I fired the camera.
 Zooming at the time of a relatively long exposure, 1-2 seconds to capture the ambient light, allows for an interesting effect to be created from the lens moving in and out which is recording the ambient light such as the lanterns.
 This gives even more of a feeling of motion and adds excitement and movement to your still photographs.